 After discussion with the SENCo, the class teacher will remain responsible for planning, delivering and monitoring the outcomes for the child on a daily basis.
-The provision will be based on the child's My Plan and will be recorded on a class provision map by the class teacher and tracked and monitored on a school provision map by the SENCo.
+The provision will be based on the child's APDR and will be recorded and monitored by the SENCO.